ahives/HareDu3/docs/configuration.md

     })
 ```

-From here, you need only reference ```HareDuConfig``` by either referencing within your constructor or resolving the object from the DI container like so...
+...and now you need only reference ```HareDuConfig``` by either referencing within your constructor or resolving the object from the DI container like so...

 **Autofac**